guettli/programming-guidelines/README.md

 much easier.

-With other words: If there is no NULL in your data, then there will be no NullPointerException in your source code while processing the data :-)
+With other words: If there is no NULL in your data, then there will be less NullPointerException in your source code while processing the data :-)

 Less conditions, less bugs.